matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 We need a cost function.
 If it is regression, we can use sum of square errors on the left side of the split (R1) + sum of the square errors on the right side of the split (R2).
 Find `xi*, ts*` that minimizes `J`

 What do we do in classification?
 We do not have the sum of square errors or a quadratic form of loss.
-The researchers who developed CART use the me
+The researchers who developed CART use the metric:
+Classification: *Impurity Metric*: